One Rank, One Pension: 2015

-Vijay Singh, (IPS- 2005), Deputy Commissioner Police,(DCP)-1 New Delhi, who led the police contingent to evict Armed Forces veterans from the Jantar Mantar transferred as Deputy Commissioner of Police(DCP) North West District.
-Delhi Police PRO Rajan Bhagat calls it routine transfer, and denies media reports that this was because of police action against veterans on 14 August 2015.
+Vijay Singh, (IPS- 2005), Deputy Commissioner Police,(DCP)-1 New Delhi, who led the police contingent to evict Armed Forces veterans from the Jantar Mantar was transferred as Deputy Commissioner of Police(DCP) North West District.
+Delhi Police PRO Rajan Bhagat called it a routine transfer, and denied media reports that this was because of police action against veterans on 14 August 2015.